erikcameron/maxine/README.md

 See the examples for concrete illustration.

+## To do

+Ecto (Oban?) integration:

+- `cast_advance(...)` for changeset integration
+- query helpers
+- that may be sufficient to use for Oban job state tracking?

 ## Who's Maxine?

 It's "machine," with an interpolated "x" for "Elixir."
 (Though if you have